ewunet/treasurytakehome-rgb/README.md

 **The number parsing is pattern-based.** ABV and net contents are pulled out with regular expressions looking for specific formats: a percentage, a proof number, a known unit like "fl oz" or "mL."
 A label that prints these in an unusual way — a range instead of a single number, an abbreviation I didn't anticipate, or the number baked into a logo instead of live text — comes back as "not found," which is a false fail rather than a false pass.

 **No persistence.** Everything runs in the browser tab and nothing gets uploaded anywhere.
-This means there's no history of past runs and no recovery if the tab closes mid-batch-you'd have to re-run the batch and re-export the CSV.
+This means there's no history of past runs and no recovery if the tab closes mid-batch you'd have to re-run the batch and re-export the CSV.
 Matching a label photo to its application row is also done by exact filename, so a renamed or mistyped filename quietly shows up as "no matching row" instead of getting matched.

 **Scale is untested past a few hundred images.** I tested this comfortably at 300 labels.
-It's all client-side, single-tab, CPU-bound OCR with no server component, so I'd expect it to keep working at higher volumes, just more slowly — but I haven't verified where it actually starts straining browser memory, or how gracefully it'd recover from a crash partway through a much bigger batch.
+It's all client-side, single-tab, CPU-bound OCR with no server component, so I'd expect it to keep working at higher volumes, just more slowly.
+However I haven't verified where it actually starts straining browser memory, or how gracefully it'd recover from a crash partway through a much bigger batch.

 ---

 ## Ideas for the future

-- **Convenient application info for checking one image** Currently user types in application info, next feature would be an option to extract it directly from application
+- **Convenient application info for checking one image** Currently user types in application info, next upgrade would be an option to extract it directly from application.
+Can upload as a PDF or Word file, or can communicate directly with government systems.
-- **Thorough image cleanup passes** matching could be closer to accurate, could consider tilted photos or blurry photos
+- **Thorough image cleanup passes** more accurate matching could consider tilted photos or blurry photos
-- **Increase usability** on the "Checking multiple features tab" adding a feature to drag and drop folders of labels, instead of dragging and dropping the images themselves.
+- **Increase usability** on the "Checking multiple features tab" adding a feature to drag and drop folders, instead of dragging and dropping the images themselves.

 ---